-ANSI Z87.1-2010: Products are either non-impact or impact protectors.
+ANSI Z87.1-2010 and 2015: Products are either non-impact or impact protectors.
 In addition to the manufacturer's monogram, Z87 marking and impact marking, manufacturers must add lens type (welding, UV filter, visible light filter, IR filter, variable tint and special purpose) and use (protection against splash droplet, dust and fine dust) markings when claims of impact rating, specific lens type and/or use are made.

 |Type of Mark||Description||Marking|